 Polydipsia is a condition where the body feels excessive thirst and no amount of water is sufficient to quench the thirst.
 Since you always feel the need to drink, it causes you to urinate more than usual.
-After that, your body feels to replace the lost in urination with fluids, and thus the cycle continues.
+After that, your body feels to replace the urination with fluids, and thus the cycle continues.

-Generally, anyone becomes thirsty after an arduous workout or coming back from a hot sunny afternoon, or in a high-salt diet.
+Generally, anyone becomes thirsty after an arduous workout or coming back from a hot sunny afternoon, or on a high-salt diet.
 This type of thirst does not stay for long and can be quenched with a normal amount of fluids.
 However, in polydipsia, the body feels thirsty all the time, and depending on the cause, it can last for days, weeks, or sometimes for more extended periods.

 Polydipsia vs Polyuria vs Polyphagia